Dmitry Maevsky: Academic Dacha

+Maevsky's "creative" period extends from the late 1950s until the mid-1970s.
 Since the mid-1960s, Maevsky lived and worked in the village of Podol, Tver Province, near the Academic Dacha, where he created most of the works of this period.
-The flowering of his creativity relates to the period from the late 1950s until the mid-1970s.
 The artist continued to work on portraits of war veterans, the advanced workers and farmers.
-And although he achieved considerable success, this genre and work to orders are increasingly perceived them as an inevitable tribute for the opportunity to engage in real creativity.
-And here it all the more attractive landscape of Central Russia with a high sky and the vast expanses of fields, tending the horizon distances of the forest, the village outskirts, the March sun and the colors of autumn.
-Nature in his paintings full of understated beauty and dignity, and pictorial language is precise and delicate.
-It allows him to create a truly lyrical images.
+Although he achieved considerable success in his genre and work to orders, he was looking for an opportunity to engage in real creativity, which he believed he could do in the landscape of Central Russia.
+Nature, in his paintings, would be inspired by a high sky and the vast expanses of fields, the horizon distances of the forest, the village outskirts, the March sun and the colors of autumn.
+In his paintings, he focused on the understated beauty and dignity of the delicate wilderness, which allowed him to create his images.